mpoehler/appengine-archetype/src/main/resources/archetype-resources/README.md

-Project-Draft for a AngularJS App with a backend based on the Spring-Framework
+Project-Draft for an AngularJS App with a backend based on the Spring-Framework
 ==============================================================================

 This is a Google App Engine project, already configured to use: